dmmishchenko/dmmishchenko.github.io/src/content/blog/your-first-generic-component.md

 ## Conclusion

 Building a generic component requires careful planning, solid technical implementation, and ongoing maintenance.
 When done right, it can significantly improve development efficiency and application consistency.
 However, always weigh the benefits against the costs before embarking on this journey.

+### Next Steps

+- Start small with a simple generic component that solves a specific problem
+- Join Angular communities to share your components and get feedback
+- Consider contributing to open-source component libraries to learn from others

+> ⚠️ **Important:** Change detection strategy should be OnPush for all generic components.
+This is non-negotiable for performance reasons.

+## Common Pitfalls to Avoid

+- **Over-generalization**: Making components too generic often leads to complexity and maintenance issues
+- **Poor documentation**: Generic components without clear documentation become unusable
+- **Ignoring performance**: Generic components that don't consider performance can cause application-wide slowdowns
+- **Tight coupling**: Avoid dependencies on specific services or state management solutions